segmentio/segment-docs/src/_includes/content/engage-folders.md

 3. Click **Create**, then select **Folder**.
 4. Add a folder name, then click **Create**.

-You can also rename, add templates, or disband your folder from the Templates overview page to.
+You can also rename, add templates, or disband your folder from the Templates overview page.
 Disbanding a folder returns all templates from the folder to the main template list, without deleting any of the templates.

 ### Move templates to your folders